Einstein-type elliptic systems: Introduction

-The interpretation of the expansion coefficients is similar to that of the mean curvature in Riemannian geometry, since it holds that $\theta_{\pm}=\mathrm{div}_{\bar{g}}N_{\pm}$.
-Therefore, the sign of the expansion coefficients measures the divergence of the future light rays passing through $\Sigma$.
-Among other things, this is why we call $\Sigma$ a \textbf{trapped surface} if both $\theta_{\pm}<0$ and \textbf{marginally trapped} if $\theta_{\pm}\leq 0$.
+Since the sign of the expansion coefficients measures the divergence of the future light rays passing through $\Sigma$, among other things, this is why we call $\Sigma$ a \emph{trapped surface} if both $\theta_{\pm}<0$ and \emph{marginally trapped} if $\theta_{\pm}\leq 0$.
+In fact, the presence of trapped surfaces in non-compact Cauchy surfaces signals the existence of singularities in space-time \cite{Penrose}, which is expected to signal existence black holes in space-time.
+This expectation is related to the cosmic censorship conjectures, which have a long and rich history in mathematical relativity.
+If we \emph{freely specify} $\theta_{-}\leq 0$, then these conditions are translated into